News Library

 The meeting was very positive.
 “I felt very welcomed by the trustees and was delighted to be able to talk about our common vision and ways of being able to work more closely together, even though we have different structures to our organisations” stated Giles Arnold.
 “I will miss Brian’s friendship”.

-he was carrying out the majority of the work for the Trust.
-Please continue to pray with Church Growth
+Brian Knowles will be a hard act to follow.
+Although he was in his 80s, he was carrying out the majority of the work for the Trust.
+Please continue to pray with Church Growth Trust for the work of Western Counties, as the trustees make the necessary changes over the coming months.

 In 2017 Church Growth Trust helped Windmill Community Church to restore a dilapidated Victorian Chapel in Wolverhampton.